sirpauley/convert_to_png/README.md

-# convert_to_png
+# Function of this script
-take files in a directory and converting TIFF, TIF, WEBP, WDP and AVIF to PNG
+Is to scan **current** directory for file types TIFF, TIF, WEBP, WDP and AVIF and convert it to **PNG** with the same name, and same directory

+# Require to install dependencies
+* pip install pillow
+* pip install imagecodecs

-# How to install
+# How to install on windows to be called to from anywhere
 * step 1 - create a folder called "Script"
 * Step 2 - be patient